 It was not until 1928, when the congregation had grown to some 50 members, that Mass was celebrated every Sunday in Hickory.
 By 1937, the congregation had outgrown the first building and a tract of land was purchased where the present church complex now stands.
 The original, small granite church was dedicated on September 28, 1938 by the Right Rev. Vincent Taylor, OSB, Ordinary of Belmont Abbey.
 That building is now known as Sebastian Chapel.

 Today, St. Aloysius parish family exceeds 1700 families.
-The parish’s faith formation classes and LifeTeen program serve hundreds of students.
-The see of Hickory’s Catholic community found fertile ground in the St. Aloysius Parish.
-Now, enriched by the leadership of dedicated priests and deacons, the assistance of the faithful Maryvale Sisters and numerous lay people, St. Aloysius looks forward to years of fruitful service to the Hickory community and beyond.
+The parish’s faith formation classes and youth ministry programs serve hundreds of students.
+Through a strong faith community, St. Aloysius provides a solid foundation for Catholics of today to grow in their faith and continues to spread the good news of Jesus Christ throughout North Carolina and beyond.
+Now, enriched by the leadership of dedicated priests and deacons, the assistance of the faithful community of Maryvale Sisters and numerous lay people, St. Aloysius looks forward to years of fruitful service to the Hickory community.